Horse Racing Terms and Abbreviations

 Best Turned Out

 The horse judged to be the best looking in the paddock.
-This is often awarded by sponsors of the race rather than experts.
+This is often awarded by sponsors of the race rather than experts, cash is often given to the groom/handler of the best turned out horse.

 Best Odds Guaranteed (BOG)

-A promotion offered by many bookmakers whereby you take a price on your selection and if it starts the race at a bigger price you get paid out at those increased odds.
+A bookmaker promotion offered by many firms whereby you take a price on your selection and if it starts the race at a bigger price you get paid out at those increased odds.

 Betting Ring